-Today, he has visited more than one thousands of them in more than forty countries on four continents.
+Today, he has visited more than one thousands of them in around fifty countries on four continents.

 With time, his interest has focused on what appeared to him to be the strongest in this vast subject of abandonment: Nature taking over.
 It is poetic, even magic, to see this Nature retaking what used to be hers, reintegrating through broken windows, cracks on the walls, spaces built by Man and then neglected, until sometimes guzzling them up entirely.